modmore/Gitify/README.md

 ````

 That would grab the category and the name as primary keys, and join them together with a dot in the file name.
 This is a pretty bad example, and you shouldn't really use it like this.

+## Changes & History

+Gitify adheres to [semver](http://semver.org).
+As we are before v1 right now, expect breaking changes and refactorings before the API stabilises.

+For changes, please see the commit log or the [Changelog](CHANGELOG.md).